-From March $3^{rd}$ to April $9^{th}$ , 2020, 59655 specimens from 38617 patients were tested for COVID-19 by PCR.
-Of the 3165 positive patients placed in the care of our institute, 1061 previously unpublished patients met our inclusion criteria.
-Their median age was 43.8 years old and 493 were male (46.4%).
+From March 3rd to April 9th, 2020, 59,655 specimens from 38,617 patients were tested for COVID-19 by PCR.
+Of the 3,165 positive patients placed in the care of our institute, 1061 previously unpublished patients met our inclusion criteria.
+Their mean age was 43.6 years old and 492 were male (46.4%).
 No cardiac toxicity was observed.
-Virological cure was obtained in 973 patients within 10 days (91.7%).
-Prolonged viral carriage at completion of treatment was observed in 47 patients (4.4%) and was associated to a higher viral load at diagnosis ( $p < 10^{-2}$ ) but viral culture was negative at day 10 and all but one were PCR-cleared at day 15.
-A poor outcome was observed for 46 patients (4.3%), 10 were transferred to ICU, 5 patients died (0.47%) (74-95 years old) and 31 required 10 days of hospitalization or more.
-Among this group, 25 are now cured and 16 are still hospitalized (98% of patients cured so far).
-Poor clinical outcome was significantly associated to older age (OR 1.09), initial higher severity (OR 13.46) and low hydroxychloroquine serum concentration.
-In addition, both poor clinical and virological outcomes were associated to the use of selective beta-blocking agents and angiotensin II receptor blockers (p<0.05).
-Mortality was significantly lower in patients who had received $\geq$ 3 days of HCQ-AZ than in patients treated with other regimens both at IHU and in all of Marseille's public hospitals ( $p < 10^{-2}$ ).
+A good clinical outcome and virological cure was obtained in 973 patients within 10 days (91.7%).
+Prolonged viral carriage at completion of treatment was observed in 47 patients (4.4%) and was associated to a higher viral load at diagnosis ($p < 10^{-2}$) but viral culture was negative at day 10 and all but one were PCR-cleared at day 15.
+A poor outcome was observed for 46 patients (4.3%); 10 were transferred to intensive care units, 5 patients died (0.47%) (74-95 years old) and 31 required 10 days of hospitalization or more.
+Among this group, 25 patients are now cured and 16 are still hospitalized (98% of patients cured so far).
+Poor clinical outcome was significantly associated to older age (OR 1.11), initial higher severity (OR 10.05) and low hydroxychloroquine serum concentration.
+In addition, both poor clinical and virological outcomes were associated to the use of selective beta-blocking agents and angiotensin II receptor blockers (P<0.05).
+Mortality was significantly lower in patients who had received \geq 3 days of HCQ-AZ than in patients treated with other regimens both at IHU and in all Marseille public hospitals (p< 10-2).